Triangulated categories of relative 1-motives: Commutative group schemes and motives

-is an isomorphism. \end{cor} \begin{proof} The distinguished triangles follow from the same arguments as for $P(X/S)$, and each term of the triangles is represented by a smooth commutative group scheme.
-The result then follows from \cite[Proposition 2.10]{AHPL} \end{proof}
+is an isomorphism. \end{cor} \begin{proof} The distinguished triangles follow from the same arguments as for $P(X/S)$.
+For $G/S$ a smooth commutative group scheme, the natural map $a^{\tr}G\otimes\BQ\ra G^\tr\otimes\BQ$ is an isomorphism by \cite[Proposition 3.10]{AHPL}.
+Since each term of the triangles is represented by a smooth commutative group scheme, we deduce that the map $a^\tr P(X/S)\lra P^\tr(X/S)$ is an isomorphism. \end{proof}

 Finally, we look more closely at the case of a relative smooth projective curve, where things are simpler.